 When she turned to see who it was she couldn’t believe her eyes.

 It was her older brother.
 He placed his hands on her shoulders and gently kissed her on the forehead.

 You don’t need the papers Jordan.
 The words are inside you.
 They always have been.

 Jordan closed her eyes and took a deep breath.
 And she recited her story word for word.
 Anyone watching would have also noticed that her brother silently did the same.
 He knew it by heart.

 As they walked home that night neither of them spoke a word.
 They didn’t need to.

-Jordan woke up at 2am the next morning.
+Jordan woke up at 2 am the next morning.
 She snuck into her older brother’s room.
 Kissed him on the forehead and whispered, thank you.
-A couple hours later they shared a cup of coffee as Jordan talked about her next story.
-He never took his eyes off her.
-He never would.
+A couple of hours later they shared a cup of coffee as Jordan talked about her next story.
+He didn’t take his eyes off her.
+And he never would.